 The Board of Directors of Rotary International shall be responsible for doing whatever may be necessary for the furtherance of the purposes of Rotary International, the attainment of the Object of Rotary, the study and teaching of its fundamentals, the preservation of its ideals, its ethics, and its unique features of organization and its extension throughout the world.
 In order to fulfill the purposes of Article 3 of the RI Constitution, the Board shall adopt a strategic plan.
-The Board shall review the strategic plan every three years.
+The board shall oversee its implementation in each zone.
 The Board shall report on the progress of the strategic plan at each meeting of the Council on Legislation.
 (RI Bylaws section 5.010.)
+The Board shall review the strategic plan regularly.